BrightSoul/vscode-html-configurable-autocomplete/README.md

  * `${fileName}` is replaced with `MainLayout.html`;
  * `${fileNameWithoutExtension}` is replaced with `MainLayout`.

 Additionally, the following placeholders are also supported for glob patterns of _completion item providers_.
 They need at least one configured definition provider which is matching code at the current cursor position.
-If a definition is found, its file path will be used to replace these placholders.
+If a definition is found, its file path will be used to replace these placeholders.
 Supposed a definition is found in `src/components/shared/LoadingIndicator.js`:
  * `${definitionDirName}` is replaced with `shared`;
  * `${definitionDirPath}` is replaced with `src/components/shared/`;
  * `${definitionFilePath}` is replaced with `src/components/shared/LoadingIndicator.js`;